 How the Government Shutdown Impacts Employment-Based Immigration

 Under a federal government shutdown, only essential and fee-based governmental functions will continue to operate.
-The shutdown impacts immigration compliance and case processing in the following ways:
+The current shutdown impacts immigration compliance and case processing in the following ways:

 The Department of Labor will remain operational for the purposes of PERM and H-1B cases.
 During previous shutdowns, the DOL’s Foreign Labor Application Gateway (FLAG) was suspended; however, the DOL has confirmed with the American Immigration Lawyers Association (AILA) that FLAG will remain open during this shutdown.